WBYYYYY/DCNN_DAE_finetune/README.md

 The data sets used to train or fine tune the networks are too large to upload.
 Please contact me to send by other means if necessary.

+Before using the .py file, a enviroment with tensorflow-gpu==2.6.0 is necessary.
+Please check the data file location again and change the file extraction command in the code before running it.